suryashch/3d_modelling/hosting-3d-model/bpy_with_lod.md

-# Understanding LOD Compression with Blender API
+# Understanding LOD Compression with Blender API (bpy)

 Blender's API allows you to modify objects in a scene in bulk.
 This is useful for BIM models that tend to have lots of objects.
 I would like to use the API to eventually build a pipeline that compresses our model down into lower `Level of Detail` (LOD), such that our rendering engine can swap between low res, med res and hi res versions of the same object on the fly.
 To do so, we will be using the Blender API library `bpy`.